Hawaiian fish on seamounts

 File Type Description Last updated

-New_recruits.csv data File that receives output from the seamount model over 1 year ago, by Paul Hart Download
+New_recruits.csv data File that receives output from the seamount model almost 3 years ago, by Paul Hart Download

-Seamount_peaks_E-H_chain NR.txt data Seamount_peaks_E-H_chain NR.txt over 1 year ago, by Paul Hart Download
+Seamount_peaks_E-H_chain NR.txt data Seamount_peaks_E-H_chain NR.txt almost 3 years ago, by Paul Hart Download

 This model does not have any ancestors.